Ecommerce Facebook Ads: 10 Must-Use Facebook Ads Strategies For Ecommerce Marketers

 Will people read and respond to a pop-up or an email while scrolling Facebook?
 People will pay more attention to the pop-up that appears on their screens rather than an email in their inboxes.

-You can design an ad that offers discounts or other free products or services to your customers if they spread the word or give a written or video review about your products or services.
+You can design an ad that offers discounts or other free products or services to your customers if they spread the word or give a written or video ad maker review about your products or services.

 It will be a win-win situation for you both, your brand and the customer.
 The customer will become the brand advocates and market your brand in return for a discount.